thebushschool/fcsr/README.md

-## Workshops repository for projects in the Fundamentals of Computing classroom
+## Projects repository for the Fundamentals of Computing classroom

 Project|Status|Topic Description
 :---|:---|:---